 i3 4.000 1.000 329.63 8191.500 8191.500 16.981 16.981 0.000 0.000 2428.078 3035.097 0.000 ; E4

-Another way of doing the same without tempering with channels is to impose instrument 3.
+Another way to do the same without tempering with channels is to use instrument 3.

 ins(3) _modcont _mod(0) C4 D4__ E4 _mod(12431)

-Beware that instrument specifications supersede The_default instrument’s assignments done on the basis of the MIDI channel.
-In the following example, for instance, due to the _ins(1) statement, _chan(2) does not set the instrument index to 3, and consequently _mod() is ignored:
+Note that instrument specifications override the assignments of The_default instrument, which are made on the basis of the MIDI channel.
+For instance, in the following example, because of the _ins(1) statement, _chan(2) does not set the instrument index to 3, so _mod() is ignored:

 ins(1) _chan(2) _modcont _mod(0) C4 D4__ E4 _mod(12431)